Bandwidth/bandwidth.github.io/howto/playAudio.md

 | to | The number to call (must be either an E.164 formatted number, like +19195551212, or a valid SIP URI, like sip:someone@somewhere.com).|
 | callbackUrl | The full server URL where the call events related to the Call will be sent to.|

-[Click here](http://dev.bandwidth.com/ap-docs/methods/calls/postCalls.html) to learn more about creating a call.

 {% common %}

 ### Example of creating a call with callbackUrl

 {% sample lang="http" %}

 ```http
 POST https://api.catapult.inetwork.com/v1/users/{userId}/calls HTTP/1.1